TvlanS/Synthetic-Data-Generation-with-LLM/README.md

 - It is recommended to conduct the research using the **ChatGPT API with temperature = 0** and a **dataset with more significant features** to further validate these findings.

 ---
-# For further details on this research feel free to contact me
 ## Abbreviations

 | Abbreviation | Full Form |